-It is a no brainer that if you’re looking for a thrilling adventure go for an African safari.
-However, planning for an African safari will not be complete without knowing what to pack for a safari in Africa.
+It is a no brainer that if you’re looking for a thrilling adventure go for an African safari tour.
+However, planning for an African safari will not be complete without African safari packing.
 This is because of the wide-ranging temperatures and restrictive internal flights.
 The latter comes with stringent luggage restrictions that can make African safari packing a real challenge.

 - A camera

 Use Soft Malleable Bag with no Wheels

 To maximize your options, your best bet for African safari packing is a soft bag.
 Look for a bag that’s flexible enough to squeeze into a tiny storage compartment.
 Bags with wheels are a no-no when packing for a safari in Africa.
 Recommendations include The North Face medium-sized Base Camp Duffel.
 The Base Camp has internal pockets and can be carried traditionally or as a backpack.
 Another recommendation is the L.L.
 Bean medium-sized Adventure Duffel.
 It comes with its super-lightweight fabric weighing a mere 14 ounces.

 Count on Free Laundry

 Flying into the bush means you’ll be on small planes with very little cargo space.
 The small planes come with a luggage limit of 15kg/33lbs per person.
 This will include camera equipment and carry.
 Some camps provide free laundry service though not all of them will launder your undies.
 So think about African safari packing list for a long, adventure weekend for this destination.
 This is because you’ll be able to enjoy clean clothes as needed.